zuokerb/LeleConsole/README.md

 ## Issues
 Issues could be new feature suggestions, bug reports and general questions.
-Issues make people feel not comfort will be deleted.
+Issues make people feel incomfortable will be deleted.

 ## Pull Request
 Submit a PR to commit your new keyboard JSON.
 PR should follow the [template here]().